fcdoc/doc/en/flashduty/mixin/alert_integration/aliyun_cm_metric.md

 ---
-brief: Synchronize Alibaba Cloud Cloud Monitoring alert events to Flashcat through a webhook to achieve automated noise reduction processing of alert events
+brief: Synchronize Alibaba Cloud Cloud Monitoring alert events to Flashcat via webhook to achieve automated noise reduction processing of alert events
 ---

 # Alibaba Cloud Monitoring CM Indicator Integration

-Synchronize Alibaba Cloud Cloud Monitoring alert events to Flashduty through a webhook to achieve automated noise reduction processing of alert events.
+Synchronize Alibaba Cloud Cloud Monitoring alert events to Flashduty via webhook to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integration push address through the following two methods; choose either one.
+You can obtain an integrated push address through the following two methods, either of which can be chosen.

 ### Use Proprietary Integration